Father to Son by Elizabeth Jennings – Complete Poem Explanation | Summary & Analysis

 19. 👉 Father and son, we both must live

-👉 Both father and son have to continue living together on this earth.
+👉 The poet says that both the father and son have to continue living together in this world despite their differences.

 20. 👉 On the same globe and the same land,

-👉 They share the same world and space.
+👉 They share the same world and place, yet they feel emotionally separated.

 21. 👉 He speaks: I cannot understand